proj-skels/minimum-typescript-node/README.md

     ```
     ... which does the following ...
     ```
-    // Initialize a new node project
+    // Initialize a new node project.
     npm init

-    // Install some provided dependencies and scripts node tasks/initProject.js
+    // Install some provided dependencies and scripts. node tasks/initProject.js

-    // Install a basic igonre file
+    // Install a basic igonre file.
     cp tasks/assets/.gitignore ./

     // Install a basic tsconfig for compiling the Typescript source files. cp tasks/assets/tsconfig.json ./

-    // Install the provided dependencies
+    // Install the provided dependencies.
     npm i

     // Initialize a new git repo and commit your new project.